In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 One of our major goals as human beings is to maintain and enhance a positive view of ourselves.

 The self-serving bias is such an example.
-We think that others’ success is often because of situational circumstances but we think our success is because of disproportional qualities we have.
+We think that others’ success is often because of situational circumstances but we think our success is because of the disproportional qualities we have.

 Basically, we take credit for the good and deny the bad.